-The measured accuracy of spatial cycle and step length showed that it is possible to achieve an accuracy above 80\%.
-Overall, the estimation of spatial parameters based on a single smart insole systematically underestimated step length and cycle length compared to treadmill-based measurements, however, it showed positive correlation trends across trials.
-One explanation for these systematically lower values is that stride length is only estimated, as the insole was worn unilaterally, while the other foot was not equipped with an insole to provide additional data.
-By identifying the systematic offset, a post-processing correction factor could be applied to improve the dataset for further analyses.
+The measured accuracy of the spatial parameter (cycle length) indicated that an accuracy above 83\% can be achieved.
+However, the estimation of spatial gait parameters using a single smart insole systematically underestimated cycle length compared to treadmill-based reference measurements, and no significant correlation was found between both measurement systems.
+One explanation for these systematically lower values is that the insole was worn unilaterally, while the other foot was not equipped with a sensorized insole to provide complementary data.
+Furthermore, wrong triggering of the algorithm could have led to incorrect gait event detection.
+By identifying this systematic offset, a post-processing correction factor could be applied to improve the dataset for further analyses.

 The evaluation of pressure data showed that gait events can be reliably detected and continuous pressure distribution can be measured during both walking and standing.
 Although the comparison with the treadmill was performed on a qualitative basis, the results showed that the three foot zones (forefoot, midfoot, and hindfoot) exhibited similar temporal patterns.
 This highlights the added value of the \ac{SFO}, as it enables step-wise heatmap visualizations and detailed insights into the internal plantar pressure distribution without post-processing, which are not achievable with stationary treadmill systems.